 Try not to stress them out and let them go with the flow and be natural.
 Communication is key, let’s make it easy for you.

-You can also guide your model with poses that you wanted to achieve.
+You can also guide your model with poses that you want to achieve.

 6. Try Different Creative Portrait Poses